Dick Swatland

-Richard Thomas Swatland (October 8, 1945 – April 9, 2022) was an American football guard who played one season in the American Football League (AFL) for the Houston Oilers.
-He played college football at Notre Dame and was selected in the 8th round (195th overall) of the 1968 NFL/AFL Draft by the New Orleans Saints.
+Richard Thomas Swatland (October 8, 1945 – April 9, 2022) was an American professional football player who was a guard for one season with the Houston Oilers of the American Football League (AFL).
+He played college football for the Notre Dame Fighting Irish and was selected by the New Orleans Saints in the eighth round of the 1968 NFL/AFL draft.
 Swatland also spent time with the Bridgeport Jets of the Atlantic Coast Football League (ACFL), the Washington Redskins and New England Patriots of the National Football League (NFL), and the Hamilton Tiger-Cats of the Canadian Football League (CFL).

 Early life and education

 Swatland was born on October 8, 1945, in Stamford, Connecticut.
 He attended Stamford Catholic High School, where he was named all-state and All-American as a senior in 1963.

-Swatland played college football at Notre Dame.
+Swatland played college football for the Notre Dame Fighting Irish.
 As a freshman, he missed the entire football season.
 In his second year, Swatland became the team's starting right guard, though he could also play at left guard.
 In 1966, he was a starter on Notre Dame's undefeated national championship team.
 As a senior in 1967, Swatland was named second-team All-American by the Central Press Association.

 Professional career

-Swatland was selected in the 8th round (195th overall) of the 1968 NFL/AFL Draft by the New Orleans Saints.
+Swatland was selected in the eighth round (195th overall) of the 1968 NFL/AFL draft by the New Orleans Saints.
 He signed a contract with the Saints in early June.
 He was released by the Saints in mid-August, but was recommended to play with their farm team, the Richmond Roadrunners.

 Rather than play for the Roadrunners, Swatland signed a practice squad contract with the Houston Oilers along with Jim LeMoine.
 He was later promoted to the active roster to be the backup to Tom Regner, one of his teammates at Notre Dame.
 Overall, Swatland appeared in four games in the 1968 season, starting none.
 He wore number 64 with the Oilers.

 Despite being "almost assured of a job" after Sonny Bishop retired, Swatland was released as part of the final roster cuts in 1969.
 On October 6, it was announced that he had joined the Bridgeport Jets of the Atlantic Coast Football League (ACFL).